Tony-Torino/Automated-ELK-Stack-Deployment/README.md

 SSH into the control node and follow the steps below:

-- Copy the _____ file to _____.
+- Copy the filebeat-config file to ansible/Files.
-- Update the _____ file to include...
+- Update the config file to include Elk-server ptivate ip
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana -> filebeat -> metric data  to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_

 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_ _filebeat-configuration.yml_  **copy** : _/etc/filebeat/filebeat.yml_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
+  - _hosts file_
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_  _Elk-playbook_   add line `hosts: Elk`
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? _http://[elk.ip]:5601/app/kibana_

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._